Model overrides

 |---|---|

-strong_model set | Replace the override |
+strong_model set | Replace the override for that role. |

-clear_strong_model: true | Remove the override; fall back to deployment default |
+clear_strong_model: true | Drop the override; fall back to the deployment default. |

-| Both omitted | Leave unchanged |
+| Role omitted | Leave it unchanged. |

 Supported providers